ishwarrimal/btc-predictor/README.md

 ### Backend:

-**AWS API Gateway**: Serves as the API endpoint for the frontend to interact with.
+- **AWS API Gateway**: Serves as the API endpoint for the frontend to interact with.
-**AWS Lambda**: A serverless function used to process API requests, including fetching Bitcoin price and updating scores.
+- **AWS Lambda**: A serverless function used to process API requests, including fetching Bitcoin price and updating scores built using **NodeJS**.
-**AWS DynamoDB**: Used for storing user scores and other game data.
+- **AWS DynamoDB**: Used for storing user scores.

 ### Webhooks: